WCY-dt/EasyTransfer/README.md

 ![Sample](./sample.jpeg)

-EasyTransfer is a free, anonymous, encrypted (*TODO*), and easy-to-use E2EE file transfer tool.
+EasyTransfer is a free, anonymous, encrypted, and easy-to-use E2EE file transfer tool.
 You only need to visit a simple web page to connect to **any device** in **any network** using a device code.

 It is built using webRTC and Vue.js, and there is